ENSL-Modding/CompMod/docs/full_changelog.md

 ##### Bug Fixes and Improvements
 * Fix carapace being shown incorrectly in spectate view.
 * Fix mucous hitsounds.
-* Fix Vamparism doing friendly fire.
+* Fix Vampirism doing friendly fire.
 * Fixed that Cluster Grenades were not having the FlameAble multiplier applied.
 * Fixed that the commander actions panel would overlap with the supply display on a Marine's HUD
 * Fixed that the scoreboard would sometimes be slow to open.